flosell/lambdacd/doc/walkthrough.md

 * Make sure you have [Vagrant](http://www.vagrantup.com/downloads.html) installed
 * Make sure you have [Leiningen 2.x](http://leiningen.org/#install) installed
 * Clone the [LambdaCD repo](https://github.com/flosell/lambdacd).
 You normally don't need to do this to create a pipeline, it just so happens that the Vagrant setup is there at the moment.
-* in the cloned repo, run `./go setup`.
+* in the cloned repo, run `./go setupTodopipelineEnv`.
 This will run for a while to start your two Vagrant boxes you can deploy to.
 * You should now have a fully functioning setup.
-You can run the example pipeline using `lein ring server` just to make sure.
+You can run the example pipeline using `lein run` just to make sure.

 ## Your first pipeline - The template